Residential boarding and hostle accomodation in educational facilities

 If pupil rooms do not have en-suite facilities or a hand wash sink in rooms then ensure alcohol based hand rub provided for pupils to use before and after meals etc., and before or after leaving their room for any reason.

-Supervising and supporting boarding school students during quarantine
+Supervising and supporting boarding school students during isolation

 Schools should ensure that pupils isolating are in a regulated school environment and under full time supervision by staff, especially when away from their quarantine accommodation, for example, for exercise or fresh air.